williamslab/ped-sim/README.md

 Compiling
 ---------

-To compile the Ped-sim program, most Linux/Unix-based users should simply be able to type
+Ped-sim requires the [boost](https://www.boost.org/) developmental libraries to be installed to compile.
+Most Linux/Unix-based users should simply be able to compile by running

     make